What is a Patent? – What is a patent right?

 International Patent Applications

 An international patent does not exist.
-In other words, an inventor cannot get a patent to protect an invention that is applicable in every country.
-For utility and plant inventions, however, there is the Patent Cooperation Treaty (PCT) 2-phase patent application process.
+In other words, an inventor cannot get a patent to protect an invention that is applicable in every country across the world.
+For utility and plant inventions, however, there is the International Patent Cooperation Treaty (PCT) 2-phase patent application process.
 Different from utility and plant patents, for design patents, there is the Hague System for International Registration of Industrial Designs.
 International patenting is getting patents in more than one country for any one patentable invention.

 The PCT includes 153 member contracting states (countries and groups of countries) that allow an inventor to simultaneously patent their invention in nearly all countries of the world through a 2-phase process.
-Utility and plant patents are applicable for a PCT application.
+Utility and plant patents are suitable for a PCT application.
 Note, this is different than design patents which require a Hague application as discussed below.
 The international patenting process is a two phase process.
 First is the International phase, where a PCT application is filed.
 Second is the national phase, where patent applications are filed in the countries where protection is sought.

 Phase 1 – The International Phase

 Firstly, is the international phase or “international” application phase.
 In this phase, the inventor files the “international” application.
 This PCT application does not give the inventor rights to any patent world-wide, however, it does apply in over 150 countries.
 In other words, filing a PCT application results in patent pending status in over 159 countries with a single application.
 The inventor or applicant typically files the PCT application in the country they reside.
 After filing the PCT application, but usually before the second stage or “national” application stage, the patent agent or attorney conducts a preliminary search.
 As a result, the patent agent or attorney writes an opinion regarding the novelty, inventive step, and industrial applicability of the claims of the invention.